vppillai/H3Restore/Readme.md

 ## Running the tool

 ```
-usage: H3restore [-h] -p PATH [-l] [-C] [-F] [-m MANIFEST]
+usage: H3restore [-h] -p PATH [-l] [-C] [-F] [-m MANIFEST | -k PACKAGE]

 Tool to restore Harmony3 Git repos to the latest tag v1.4.0

 optional arguments:
   -h, --help            show this help message and exit
   -l, --list            Just list the changes. do not move the tags
   -C, --noclean         Do not clean and reset the repos.
-Might result in failures if there are
-                        uncommitted changes interfering with the tag change
+Might result in failures if there are uncommitted changes interfering with the tag change
   -F, --nofetch         Do not fetch latest repo versions from origin
   -m MANIFEST, --manifest MANIFEST
                         manifest file to be used to restore repos.
+Takes precedence over fetched versions
+  -k PACKAGE, --package PACKAGE
+                        package file to be used to restore repos.
 Takes precedence over fetched versions

 required arguments:
   -p PATH, --path PATH  Location of Harmony3 repo